 Sit in a communal space and observe the world around you

-Whether it’s a cafe, plaza, town square – anywhere where you can observe the local culture is where you want to aim to be.
+Whether it’s a cafe, plaza, or town square – anywhere where you can observe the local culture is where you want to aim to be.

 When you’re in a place where local culture is being lived as usual, and you get to literally sit in and observe what is going on around you, from the parents interacting with their kids, to the cafe waiters interacting with their patrons, and more, you get to observe, learn, and understand where you are a bit more.

-When you’re observing life being lived around you, naturally you’ll begin to get a few questions pop in your head, comparing what you’ve always known about whatever you’re looking at to what you’ve always done at home, wondering how and why things are the way they are in this part of the world, but also asking yourself why they are the way they are back where you’re from, and so on and so forth.
+When you’re observing life being lived around you, naturally you’ll begin to get a few questions pop into your head, comparing what you’ve always known about whatever you’re looking at to what you’ve always done at home, wondering how and why things are the way they are in this part of the world, but also asking yourself why they are the way they are back where you’re from, and so on and so forth.